ErenElagz/HitBis/README.md

 # Cycle Rental App

-In this case we try to coding a mobile app for the bikers and atlets. you can find a events and community posts.
-Or other case you can ask to Personal AI asisstant for creating best routes.
-You can rent a cycle in the station that you lived.
+This mobile app is designed for bikers and athletes.
+You can find events and community posts, or ask the Personal AI Assistant to create the best routes for you.
+Additionally, you can rent a cycle at the station near you.

+## Features
+- Discover events and community posts
+- Get personalized route suggestions from the AI Assistant
+- Rent cycles from nearby stations

-Thasts all for a now!
+That's all for now!